mathelatics/QGSS-2020-Qauntum-Computing-and-Quantum-Hardware/README.md

 # QGSS 2020 - Quantum Computing and Hardware

 ```
 Note : All the resources only for learning purpose.
+I just downloaded the lab file and execute it for learning purposes. the original source file available at the qiskit community github page.

 ```